 Light and Water

 Water the plant from below by submerging the half the height of the pot in water for 1-2 minutes.
-Make sure the soil is well draining to prevent the roots from rotting (3).
+Ensure that the pot has adequate drainage holes to facilitate proper water flow (3).

 Temperature and Humidity